Learning to Find Proofs and Theorems by Learning to Refine Search Strategies: The Case of Loop Invariant Synthesis: Approach

-Going back to our invariant synthesis example, we provide a high-level description of such a strategy in Figure~\ref{fig:teacher-simple}.
-To generate a problem, we proceed in three steps.
-First, we sample a set of constraints that define desired features for the generated problem.
-Examples of such constraints can be found in Table~\ref{tab:teacher-constrs-subset}.
-In a second step, we nondeterministically generate a problem that respects as many constraints as possible.
-Then, in a final step, we apply a sequence of random and validity-preserving problem transformations as a way to further increase diversity.
-The interest of such an architecture is that it enables decoupling the two conflicting objectives of generating valid and diverse problems.
+A conditional generative strategy generates a problem in three steps: \begin{inparaenum}[\it i)] \item it samples a set of constraints that define desired features for the generated problem, \item it nondeterministically generates a problem that respects as many constraints as possible and gets rewarded for doing so and \item it applies a sequence of random and validity-preserving problem transformations as a way to further increase diversity. \end{inparaenum} We provide a high-level description of a such a teacher strategy for invariant synthesis in Figure~\ref{fig:teacher-simple}.
+The interest of such an architecture is that it enables decoupling the two conflicting objectives of generating valid and diverse problems: diversity is guaranteed by the first and third steps while learning can focus on the second step.
+This also allows using the exact same learning algorithm for training both teacher and solver agents (AlphaZero in this work).